vanessadixon1/CreateGiphy/README.md

 ![Model](giphy.png)

 ### Features
-* Add 5 or less new Memes
-* Enter a top and bottom value to displayed on the gif
+* Add unlimited gifs by searching a term and clicking search button
-* Delete single gif at a time.
+* Delete all gifs at once by clicking Remove button

 ### Technologies used:
 * HTML